A-V-Jagannathan/PermutationLearning-Solving-puzzles/DataHelper/Readme.md

 To use the.py file,
 - download the DataHelper.py file
 - store it in a local directory to your working code
-- from DataHelper.py import *
+- from DataHelper import *
 - use helpMe() to get started on how to use the functions